Colossal red granite statue of Amenhotep III

 The colossal red granite statue of Amenhotep III is a granite head of the 18th Dynasty ancient Egyptian Pharaoh Amenhotep III.
 Dating from around 1370 BCE, it was found in the temple enclosure of Mut at Karnak in Upper Egypt.
 Two parts of the broken colossal statue are known: the head and an arm.
 Both parts are now in the British Museum.

 The statue is made of red granite.
-It is fragmentary: only the head and an arm are known to survive.
+It is fragmentary: only the head and an arm are known to have survived.

 History

 The statue is thought to have been erected by King Amenhotep III, one of the huge number of statues that he had ordered to be built in ancient Thebes (Luxor).

 It is uncertain whether it was originally erected at its findspot at the Temple of Mut in Karnak, or if it came to be there having been removed in antiquity from Amenhotep's massive mortuary temple on the West Bank of the River Nile at Kom el-Hitan.
 Other colossal statues of Amenhotep III include the two Colossi of Memnon, which still stand at his mortuary temple at Kom el-Hitan.

 After its discovery, the statue was originally ascribed by scholars as a statue of King Thutmose III.
 The confusion has arisen from modification of the head by later rulers; it was common practice in Ancient Egypt for pharaohs to usurp statues of earlier rulers, modifying and re-inscribing them.
 The lips have had their corners drilled to suggest a smaller mouth, and the heavy cosmetic lines around the eyes, suggestive of the style of cosmetic fashion in Amenhotep III's time, have been largely erased.
 It is now thought that the alterations were made in the time of, and to represent, Ramesses II.